cbstatsoft/dtabnk/README.md

 # convert to STATA 15+ .dta format
 dtabnk data.csv

+# convert to STATA 15+ .dta format and perform Hausman test on data.csv using Gini_index (post-sanitised variable name) as the dependent variable and all other variables as the independent variables:
+dtabnk data.csv --hausman --dep Gini_index

 # convert data.csv and data.xlsx to spam.dta and eggs.dta respectively
 dtabnk data.csv data.xlsx --out spam eggs